webiny/webiny-js/packages/app-page-builder-elements/README.md

 ## Overview

-A small package that provides all the tools necessary to render pages created with Webiny's Page Builder application.
-It not only contains a set od default **page element renderers** (or simply **renderers**), like paragraph, heading, block, cell, or grid, but also the necessary utilities to create new ones.
+A package that provides all the tools necessary to render pages created with Webiny's Page Builder application.
+It not only contains a set od default **page element renderers** (paragraph, heading, block, cell, grid, ...), but also the necessary utilities to create new ones.

 ## Examples